shdown/spy-tool/RLS.md

 (1024 + 100) * 1000 = 1.07 Mb, so we can just cache everything in memory.
 Thus, we don’t need to
 store “mappings” differently from simple lists of (`key`, `value`) pairs.

-It is OK if we lose some number of oldest “statistics” records; likewise, it is OK if we lose some number of the oldest found posts.
+The key observation is that we don’t care if lose some number of the oldest “statistics” records;
+likewise, we don’t care if we lose some number of the oldest found posts.

 So, circular buffer-like semantics (append-only, possibly-overwrite-oldest) is fine for us.